-Of God are ye in Christ Jesus, who was made unto us wisdom from God, both RIGHTEOUSNESS and sanctification, and redemption.-I COR. i.
-30 (R. V. marg.).
+"Of God are ye in Christ Jesus, who was made unto us wisdom from God, both RIGHTEOUSNESS and sanctification, and redemption."-I Cor.1:30 (R.V. marg.).

-THE first of the great blessings which Christ our wisdom reveals to us as prepared in Himself, is -Righteousness.
+THE first of the great blessings which Christ our wisdom reveals to us as prepared in Himself, is -righteousness.
 It is not difficult to see why this must be first.

 There can be no real prosperity or progress in a nation, a home, or a soul, unless there be peace.
-As not even a machine can do its work unless it be in rest, secured on a good foundation, quietness and assurance are indispensable to our moral and spiritual well-being.
-Sin had disturbed all our relations; we were out of harmony with ourselves, with men, and with God.
+As not even a machine can do its work unless it be in rest, secured on a good foundation, quietness and assurance are indispensable to our moral and spiritual wellbeing.
+Sin had disturbed all our relations; we were out ofharmony with ourselves, with men, and with God.
 The first requirement of a salvation that should really bring blessedness to us was peace.
 And peace can only come with right.
 Where everything is as God would have it, in God's order and in harmony with His will, there alone can peace reign.
-Jesus Christ came to restore peace on earth, and peace in the soul, by restoring righteousness.
-Because He is Melchizedek, King of Righteousness, He reigns as King of Salem, King of Peace (Heb. vii.
-2).
-He so fulfills the promise the prophets held out: "A King shall reign in righteousness; and the work of righteousness shall be peace, and the effect of righteousness, quietness and assurance forever" (Isa. xxxii.
-I, 17).
+Jesus Christ came torestore peace on earth, and peace in the soul, by restoring righteousness.
+Because He is Melchizedek, King of righteousness, He reigns as King of Salem, King of peace (Heb.7:2).
+He so fulfils the promise the prophets held out: "A king shall reign in righteousness: and the work of righteousness shall be peace, and the effect of righteousness, quietness and assurance forever" (Isa.32:1,17).
 Christ is made of God unto us righteousness; of God we are in Him as our righteousness; we are made the righteousness of God in Him.
-Let us try and understand what this means.
+Let us try to understand what this means.